open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 2 directories, 19 files
 ```

-These blobs are OCI layers.
-They contain information about our podinfo application.
-If we cat a random blob we get
+These blobs contain the resources we described when modelling our podinfo application.
+If we `cat `a random blob we get
 something like this:
 ```
 cat sha256.3c9c902ce013ca070a29634e4603c90063c96df632ef2c8e6b4447aaeb70b67e